 The Board delegates certain responsibilities to the Audit Committee, the terms of reference of which reflect the requirements stipulated in the Listing Rules.
-In addition, unless otherwise dealt with in any other manner prescribed by the Listing Rules, the Audit Committee has the responsibility to, if required, vet, approve monitor and scrutinise Related Party Transactions, if any, falling within the ambits of the Listing Rules and to make its recommendations to the Board on any such proposed Related Party Transactions.
+As part of its terms of reference, the Audit Committee has the responsibility to, if required, vet, approve, monitor and scrutinise Related Party Transactions, if any, falling within the ambits of the Listing Rules and to make its recommendations to the Board on any such proposed Related Party Transactions.
 The Audit Committee also establishes internal procedures and monitors these on a regular basis.
 The terms of reference for the Audit Committee are designed both to strengthen this function within the Company and to widen the scope of the duties and responsibilities of this Committee.
 The Committee also has the authority to summon any person to assist it in the performance of its duties, including the Auditors of the Company who are invited to all relevant meetings.